Why Mold Loves Ductwork

 Insurance Claims and Documentation

-Water damage or mold issues caused by documented events (roof leaks, plumbing failures, flooding) are often covered by homeowners insurance.
+Claim-worthy situations caused by documented events (roof leaks, plumbing failures, flooding) are often covered by homeowners insurance.
 Professional remediation provides: before/after photo documentation, tonnage and treatment records, laboratory testing results (if needed), and formal remediation certification.

 "Insurance-related mold caused by documented events (roof leaks, plumbing failures, flooding) may be covered by homeowners insurance."